MegApril/police-staffing-analysis/README.md

 #### By Day

-- Saturdays and Sundays have the fewest number of calls, while Fridays have the highest numbers of calls.
+- Demand is highest on Fridays; accounting for 15% of calls for the week.
+Demand is lowest on the weekends; with Sundays representing 12% of calls for the week, and Saturdays representing 13% of the calls for the week.
 <img src="visuals/cfs-day.png" alt="Right aligned" style="float: right; width:100%; height:auto;">

 #### By Month

-- There is very little seasonal variability.
-All months are within 10% of the yearly average.
+- There is not a significant amount of seasonal variability in this market.
+All months are within 10% of the monthly average which is 8,145 calls.
+The highest volume of calls occurs in May at 9,037, and the lowest number of calls occurs in November at 7,501.

 <img src="visuals/cfs-month.png" alt="Right aligned" style="float: right; width:100%; height:auto;">

 ### Time Spent on Calls
 #### By Month
 - SPD West spends between 14,411 - 17,363 hours on labor per month with the highest number of hours being worked in May.
+The median amount of time spent per call is 31 minutes, whereas the average amount of time spent per call is 120 minutes.
+The difference between these numbers can be explained by taking into consideration that the top 10% of calls consume 53% of labor.
+When there is a small amount of calls that have significantly larger amounts of time spent on them, the average is much higher than the median.
 <img src="visuals/department-time-by-month.png" alt="Right aligned" style="float: right; width:100%; height:auto;">

 #### Onview vs. Dispatch vs. Non-Patrol